Masala Herb

 Instructions

 • Grab a bowl and add the soft butter together with the quark and mix well.
-See that no bits are left and the mixture is smooth.
+See that no bits are left, and the mixture is smooth.
+I like to use a fork for that.

-• Clean, rinse the Onion and Garlic and chop fine, add them to the quark/butter mix.
+• Chop garlic and onion fine, add them to the quark/butter mix.

 Notes

-1. You can also use Mascarpone or other flavorless plain cream cheese variations.
+3. You can also use Mascarpone or other flavorless plain cream cheese.

-2. In east Europe sheep cream cheese is still very common and it lends the Liptauer a certain special flavor.
+4. In Eastern Europe, sheep cream cheese is still very common, and it lends the Liptauer a certain special flavor.

 Nutrition